Softbinator/synthetix-stacking/README.md

 ## Syntax Highlighting

 If you use VSCode, you can enjoy syntax highlighting for your Solidity code via the [hardhat-vscode](https://github.com/NomicFoundation/hardhat-vscode) extension.

+# DISCLAIMER

+These contracts are not audited, use at your own risk!